tnscorcoran/bash-to-populate-kafka-topic/README.md

 # Kafka Populator

 ## Overview
 This is a supporting application to the [ODH Labs Customer Churn AI/ML Workshop](https://github.com/odh-labs/ml-workshop).
-It is a ntility to be used in case there are issues with the [Churn Workshop's Kafka Populator](https://github.com/odh-labs/ml-workshop/blob/main/src/deploy/kfdef/workshop-kfdef-kafka-and-populator-only.yaml).
+It is a utility to be used in case there are issues with the [Churn Workshop's Kafka Populator](https://github.com/odh-labs/ml-workshop/blob/main/src/deploy/kfdef/workshop-kfdef-kafka-and-populator-only.yaml).
 If you encounter issues, you can use this utility instead.

 It uses a Kubernetes job that employs a Docker image that loops through a CSV file [like the one in the Churn repo](https://raw.githubusercontent.com/odh-labs/ml-workshop/main/data-files/products/Customer-Churn_P2.csv) and pushes a JSON representaion of each row to Kafka.
 That Kafka
 - has a Cluster called *odh-message-bus2*